davideCaligola/experimentalRoboticsLab_assignment2/README.md

 In this repository, the [ROS](https://www.ros.org) package `assignment_2` has been implemented to satisfy the requirements of the second assignment of the course [Experimental Robotics Laboratory](https://corsi.unige.it/en/off.f/2023/ins/66551?codcla=10635) of [Robotics Engineering](https://corsi.unige.it/en/corsi/10635) course by [University degli Studi di Genova](https://unige.it).
 The assignment depends on the [aruco](https://github.com/pal-robotics/aruco_ros/tree/noetic-devel/aruco) package for acquiring and parsing the image from the camera, [gmapping](http://wiki.ros.org/gmapping) package, for building the global and local map of the navigated environment, [move_base](http://wiki.ros.org/move_base) package to drive the rosbot toward the target with obstacle avoidance and the [ROSPlan](https://kcl-planning.github.io/ROSPlan/) framework for problem generation, planning and execution of the plan.
-The robot is a [Husarion ROSbot 2R](https://husarion.com/#robots) and its model is provided by the package [rosbot_description](https://github.com/husarion/rosbot_ros/tree/noetic/src/rosbot_description).
-The `ROSPlan` framework and the packages `aruco` and `rosbot_description` are included in this repository for convenience.
+The robot is a [Husarion ROSbot 2R](https://husarion.com/#robots).
+The `ROSPlan` framework and the package `aruco` is included in this repository for convenience.
 The requirements for the assignment are the following:

 - A mobile robot endowed with a camera must find all marker in a given environment and go back to the initial position.